GoekeLab/bambu/README.md

 If you plan to run ***bambu*** more frequently, we recommend to save the bambuAnnotations object.

-The bambuAnnotation object can be calculated from a gtf file:
+The bambuAnnotation object can be calculated from a *.gtf* file:

 ```rscript
 annotations <- prepareAnnotationFromGTF(gtf.file)
 ```

-From TxDb object
+From *TxDb* object

 ```rscript
 annotations <- prepareAnnotations(txdb)
 ```